deeplearning4j/deeplearning4j/neuralnet-overview.md

 For continuous inputs to be expressed as probabilities, they must output positive results, since there is no such thing as a negative probability.
 That's why you see input as the exponent of *e* in the denominator -- because exponents force our results to be greater than zero.
 Now consider the relationship of *e*'s exponent to the fraction 1/1.
 One, as we know, is the ceiling of a probability, beyond which our results can't go without being absurd.
 (We're 120% sure of that.)

-As the input *x* that triggers a label grows, the expression *e to the x* shrinks, leaving the fraction 1/1, or 100%, which means we approach (without ever quite reaching) absolute certainty that the label applies.
-Input that correlates negatively with your output will have its value flipped by the negative sign on *e*'s exponent, and as that negative signal grows, the quantity *e to the x* becomes larger, pushing the entire fraction closer to zero.
+As the input *x* that triggers a label grows, the expression *e to the x* shrinks toward zero, leaving us with the fraction 1/1, or 100%, which means we approach (without ever quite reaching) absolute certainty that the label applies.
+Input that correlates negatively with your output will have its value flipped by the negative sign on *e*'s exponent, and as that negative signal grows, the quantity *e to the x* becomes larger, pushing the entire fraction ever closer to zero.

 With this layer, we can set a threshold above which an example is labeled 1, and below which it is not.
 You can set different thresholds as you prefer -- a low threshold will increase the number of false positives, and a high one will increase the number of false negatives -- depending on which side you would like to err.